idris-lang/Idris2/docs/source/tutorial/interfaces.rst

 While ``do``-notation gives an alternative meaning to sequencing, idioms give an alternative meaning to *application*.
-The notation and larger example in this section is inspired by Conor McBride and Ross Paterson’s paper "Applicative Programming with Effects" [#ConorRoss]_.
+The notation and larger example in this section is inspired by Conor McBride and Ross Paterson's paper "Applicative Programming with Effects" [#ConorRoss]_.

 First, let us revisit ``m_add`` above.
 All it is really doing is applying an operator to two values extracted from ``Maybe Int``.
 We